lukaszkups/lukaszkups-old/content/blog/0021_nokia_lumia_735_review.md

 Nokia Lumia 735 has two cameras: 6.7Mpx rear (with flash) and 5Mpx front one - both are very good, even in low light.
 In addition, WindowsPhone has great software for photography: standard *Lumia Camera* app with ring controls (I love this idea) or *Lumia Refocus* which allows You to change photo's depth of field **AFTER** doing and saving it on the memory card.

+##Go, go, Gadget's gadgets!

 ![lumia 06](/blog/images/lumia_735_06.jpg)

 ![lumia 07](/blog/images/lumia_735_07.jpg)

+One of the my most desired phone features is wireless charging.
+This Lumia supports any Qi-standard chargers.
+I bought an IKEA's [NORDMÄRKE](http://www.ikea.com/us/en/catalog/products/80289790/) charger and I'm very satisfied with it (somehow I'm not convinced with colorful fatboy chargers)

+It's worth to mention, that all Lumia users can download and use Nokia Here Drive+ and Maps for free.
+In addition, You can also save map data on the device and use it offline.
+In my opinion it is the best mobile navigation system in the market.

 ![lumia 08](/blog/images/lumia_735_08.jpg)

 ![lumia 09](/blog/images/lumia_735_09.jpg)

+##Summary

+To not completely repeat my Nokia Lumia 800 review, I can only say that: Nokia Lumia 735 is the greatest 8.1 Windows Phone ever made.
+It offers amazing quality(on software and hardware field) for such low price.
+I can recommend it for every new WP user and

 -- ł.